Relative Serre functor for comodule algebras: Examples

-If $d \ne 1$, then $\nu_s' \ne \id_L$.
-Thus $\nu_s'$ is not an inner automorphism on $L$.
-This implies that a relative Serre functor for ${}_{L}\Mod$ is not isomorphic to the identity functor.
-In particular, $L$ has no pivotal elements.
-On the other hand, if $d = N$, then the element $G \in L$ and its non-zero scalar multiples are pivotal elements of $L$.
+It is easy to see that $\nu'_s$ is inner if and only if $d = 1$.
+Thus, if $d > 1$, a relative Serre functor of ${}_{L}\Mod$ is not isomorphic to the identity functor.
+On the other hand, if $d = 1$, then $1 \in L$ is a pivotal element.